 - Bursaries are another form of smaller cash donations given to students who require the financial help to attend school.
 The amounts may be determined based on the extent of need, and don't need to be paid back after graduation.
 A good indicator of whether or not you are eligible for bursaries is to determine if you are eligible to receive student loans.

 How do I apply?

-- If you are still in high school, your guidance counsellor can be a helpful resource in identifying scholarships that may be a good match for you.
-These are usually from local companies and charities; for national scholarships, it's probably best to check websites, including:
+If you are still in high school, your guidance counsellor can be a helpful resource in identifying scholarships that may be a good match for you.

 - Make sure to include everything about your interests and what you've done in your applications, whether it's volunteering or playing field hockey on the weekends.